nagashreem363/nagashreem363/README.md

 # 👋 Hi there, I'm Nagashree Murali

-🎓 I'm a passionate **Data Science student** with a strong foundation in statistics, machine learning, and data-driven problem solving.
+🎓 I'm a passionate **Data Scientist** with a strong foundation in statistics, machine learning, and data-driven problem solving.
 💡 I enjoy exploring data, uncovering insights, and building models that make real-world impact.

 ---